 Take a look at the photo below:

-I will plant the pineapple in soil very soon.
 What I noticed was that the outside of the base of the pineapple was a little mushy, so I gently removed the soft parts with my finger by gently brushing downward.

 Step 7: Plant Your Pineapple in Soil

 Once your pineapple has the beginnings of roots growing, you should plant it right into soil.
 Don’t wait too long.
 I’m going to wait until the roots are maybe 1/2 inch to an inch long, and will pot them right up into soil.

 Bromeliads don’t have large root systems, so do not plant them in large pots.
 Especially when you are first planting them into soil.

 Any good houseplant soil will be just fine, so use whatever mix you have on hand.
 They aren’t too fussy as long as you have a well drained soil.

 I would recommend adding some perlite to your potting mix.
 This will make your soil drain deliciously well.

 Step 8: Growing Your Pineapple Plant

 Once your plant is showing signs of good growth, be sure to give it as much sun as you can give it indoors.
 Pineapples are sun-loving plants.
 Unless you live in the tropics, I would recommend that you give your plant as much sun as you can indoors.

 When I grew a pineapple plant years ago, I took it outside for the summer, and then brought it back indoors.